VitaminB16/roh_tickets/README.md

 It is deployed to Google Cloud as a Cloud Function, and a Cloud Run service via Docker container.
 Cloud Scheduler service is set up to call the Cloud Run several times a day to check for updated data from the API and store it in a Google Cloud Storage bucket.
 It also updates the **Upcoming events** plot below.

+GCP services used: Cloud Function, Cloud Run, Cloud Scheduler, Cloud Storage, BigQuery, Firestore, Secret Manager.

+The GCP-hosted Dash app is publicly available here: **https://artnosv.com/roh-events/**

 In order to maintain a low profile, the documentation for this repository is limited.
 The code is not intended for public use.

-The GCP-hosted Dash app is publicly available here: **https://artnosv.com/roh-events/**

 ---